-The Group's audited consolidated financial statements for the years ended 31 December 2019 and 2018 have been incorporated by reference into this Prospectus, see Section 10.2 "Incorporation by reference".
-The financial statements for 2019 and 2018 have been prepared in accordance with IFRS as endorsed by the European Union.
+The Group's audited consolidated financial statements for the years ended 31 December 2019 and 2018 as well as the un-audited consolidated financial statements for the period ended 30 June 2020 have been incorporated by reference into this Prospectus, see Section 10.2 "Incorporation by reference".

+The financial statements above have been prepared in accordance with IFRS as endorsed by the European Union.